EnsembleUI/ensemble_docs_archived/actions/8-navigateScreen.md

 navigateScreen action allows users to transition to a specific screen or page within the app, facilitating seamless navigation and enhancing user interaction with different sections of the application.

+Like any other action, navigateScreen may be called in YAML or in the JS code.

 ### Properties

 | Property       | Type   | Description                                                                             |